1nishbh/Migration-Our-Story-as-a-Mobile-Species/README.md

     - sentimental_analysis.ipynb: Notebook for performing sentiment analysis on migration-related text data.

-    - forecasting.ipynb: Notebook for forecasting future migration trends. (not working)

 - environment.yml: File for managing the project's environment and dependencies.